 - Toppings of choice: sesame or poppy seeds, dried onion flakes(rehydrated 10 minutes), cheese, Everything Bagel, etc.

 - Mix starter, water, oil, flour, and salt together and then let rest for 10 minutes.

-- Knead the dough with a dough hook on low speed for about 4 minutes – the dough will be very stiff.
+- Knead the dough in a stand mixer with a dough hook on low speed for about 4 minutes, or by hand 6-8 minutes.
+The dough will be very stiff.

 - Transfer to a greased large bowl and let rise for 4 hours.
-Fold the dough over on itself 2 times (or try to- sometimes I don't always remember both folds)
+Fold the dough over on itself 2 times (or try to, sometimes I don't always remember both folds and it's okay).

 - Pour out the dough onto a floured surface (a lightly floured tea-towel works great), knead a couple of times, flatten and cut into 12-18 equal pieces (about 5 oz. each).